LtVaios/LL1-Calculator-Parser/README.md

 Then you can type your arithmetic expression and the result will be printed instantly.

 # Warning❗
 The calculator only accepts addition, substraction, exponents (typed like **) and parenthesis.
-It doesn't support multiplication and substraction and that is a task for the future, but it is easily done.
+It doesn't support multiplication and substraction although that is a task for the future.

 # Built with
 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=java&logoColor=white)